tanweeralii/Dev-ChatRoom/README.md

 # web-whatsapp
 A basic web-app to chat and share files.
-Please visit and explore each page of https://thenewbieprojects.com, Register and then enjoy chatting.
+Please visit and explore each page of https://thenewbieprojects.com, Register and enjoy chatting.

 ## Getting Started
 1. ````php```` is backend lanuage.